shripadk/node-nexmo/Readme.md

 ```
 Look at the `test/` directory for more examples.

-Before running tests change the values in the `test/fixtures' folder.
+Before running tests change the values in the `test/fixtures` folder.

 To run the tests:

-    `make test`
+    make test

 I'll be adding more examples soon.